BOLL7708/OpenVROverlayPipe/README.md

 WebSocket server that lets you submit a payload that results in a SteamVR or custom notification, download the latest release [here](https://github.com/BOLL7708/OpenVRNotificationPipe/releases).

 ## What does it do?
-Through WebSockets you can display notifications inside SteamVR.
-Either with the build in SteamVR notifications or custom notifications in the form of submitted images including many options for transitions.
+Through WebSockets you can display notifications inside SteamVR, either using the built in SteamVR notifications or custom image-based notifications with many options for transitions and placement.

 [![Short video demonstration](https://img.youtube.com/vi/gSqyOYsiymw/0.jpg)](https://www.youtube.com/watch?v=gSqyOYsiymw)

 ## How do I use it?
 Run SteamVR, then run this application, if both the OpenVR and Server status are green you are good to go.
-To see an example of what it does, and how to do those things, click the `example` link to open a self contained webpage that connects to this application and lets you try it out.
+To see an example of what it does, and how to do those things, click the `example` link in the interface to open a self contained webpage that connects to this application and lets you try it out.

 ## Compatible applications
 If you made something that is publicly available that use this pipe application, it can be listed here.
 * [Twitch Logger](https://github.com/jeppevinkel/twitch-logger): Logs Twitch chat to disk and can pipe them to Discord and VR.

 ## Minimal WebSockets Client
-To send things to this notification you need a WebSockets client, you can easily do this directly in a browser, below is example code you can use to quickly send a standard notification.
-If you have set a different code you need to update that in the server URI in this example.
+To send things to this application you need a WebSockets client, you can easily do this directly in a browser by opening a static page, below is example code you can use to quickly send a standard notification.
+If you have set a different server port you need to update that in the server URI in this example.
 ```html
 <html>
     <body>